Skip to content

 What competencies a transformational leader needs

-The handout lists five competency areas.
-Each is worth examining in school context.
+Five competency areas matter for the role.
+Each is worth examining in a school context.

 Managing information and knowledge